paulutsch/playpen/README.md

 The main property of such a dataset is that it contains samples which specify a list of `messages`.
 These messages usually iterate on roles, that is, between a `user` and an `assistant`.

-> **Note:** We already prepared the dataset.
+> **Note:** We already prepared a small dataset example.
 You can find it under `examples/trl/results.jsonl`.
-> Hence, you can skip the code segements in this section if you do not want to overwrite that file.
+> Hence, you can skip the code segments in this section if you do not want to overwrite that file.
+> The full dataset is in results.jsonl.zip and you have to unpack it first.

 We use the interactions already recorded in https://github.com/clembench/clembench-runs.git.
-Hence, we clone the repository:
+Hence, we clone the repository (to a place outside of the workspace, because the repository is quite large):

 ```
+# This might take a while since the repository is quite large!
 git clone https://github.com/clembench/clembench-runs.git
 ```